Jaundice is a condition that causes the skin and whites of the eyes to turn yellow.

 - If the milk supply is low because baby's demand has been low (for example, if baby was born early), you may have to use formula for a brief time.
 You should also use a pump to help make more breast milk until baby is better able to nurse.

 - Spending "skin to skin" time can also help babies feed better and help moms make more milk.

 In some cases, if babies aren't able to feed well, fluids are given through a vein to help increase their fluid levels and lower bilirubin levels.

 To help break down the bilirubin if it is too high, your baby may be placed under special blue lights (phototherapy).
 You may be able to do phototherapy at home.

 The baby should recover fully with the right monitoring and treatment.
 The jaundice should go away by 12 weeks of life.

 In true breast milk jaundice, there are usually no complications.
 However, babies with very high bilirubin levels who do not get the right medical care can have severe effects.

 Call your health care provider right away if you are breastfeeding and your baby's skin or eyes become yellow (jaundiced).

-Breast milk jaundice cannot be prevented.
-When the condition occurs and the baby is a yellow color, it is very important to have the baby's bilirubin level checked right away.
+Breast milk jaundice cannot be prevented, and it is not harmful.
+But when a baby's color is yellow, you must have the baby's bilirubin level checked right away.
 If the bilirubin level is high, it is important to make sure there are no other medical problems.